COVID-19: Here's Latest Rundown Of Cases In Ulster, Sullivan By Towns

-New deaths due to the novel coronavirus (COVID-19) have been reported in Ulster and Sullivan counties.
+There were several new fatalities tied to the novel coronavirus (COVID-19) in Ulster County while the death toll Sullivan County remained steady as confirmed cases continue to increase.

-There have now been a total of 1,289 confirmed COVID-19 cases in Ulster, which have resulted in 24 deaths, while there have been 740 confirmed cases in Sullivan, including 21 fatalities, as of Monday, April 27.
+As of Thursday, April 30, there have been 1,338 confirmed COVID-19 cases that have resulted in 35 deaths in Ulster County.
+In Sullivan County, there have been 845 confirmed cases, which led to 22 fatalities.

-In Ulster, there have been 1,805 patients who tested negative for COVID-19, while 240 have been treated at area hospitals and since released after showing no symptoms of the virus.
-In Sullivan, there are currently 1,151 COVID-19 patients in quarantine, while 945 were treated, self resolved, and are now out of isolation.
+In Ulster, there have been 5,285 residents who have tested negatively for COVID-19, while 452 COVID-19 patients have been treated at area hospitals and since released after showing no signs of the virus for two weeks.

+In Sullivan County, there are 364 active COVID-19 cases, with 1,213 people in self-quarantine.
+Since the outbreak began in early March, more than 1,000 area residents have been placed in isolation due to the virus and have since been cleared by health officials.

 In Ulster, COVID-19 cases were reported in: